Association of Independent Music Publishers (AIMP)

 Ree Guyer – Nashville Chapter President

 Ree Guyer was born and raised in St. Paul, Minnesota.
 She graduated in 1981 from St. Mary’s University with a BS in Child Psychology and Studio Arts.
-Shortly after graduating from college, she held two jobs – a production potter for Sansei Pottery in St. Paul and a sales position for Wrensong Publishing, a newly formed division of her father’s, Reyn Guyer’s, development company Winsor Concepts (this company owns the patent on Nerf and Twister).
+Shortly after graduating from college, she held two jobs – a production potter for Sansei Pottery in St. Paul and a sales position for Wrensong Publishing, a newly formed division of her father’s, Reyn Guyer, development company Winsor Concepts (this company owns the patent on Nerf and Twister).
 The initial concept of Wrensong was to help professional jingle writers, like Billy Barber, in the Minneapolis/St. Paul area get their commercial songs recorded by major recording artists.
-Ree and her father initially signed single song contracts with these writers and began with twenty songs.
+Ree and her father initially signed single song contracts with these writers and began with just twenty songs.

 Tony D. Alexander – Atlanta Chapter President